 For most products, there aren’t a lot of award or travel advantages to adding an additional cardholder.
 The intended purpose is to create a pseudo-joint account with a spouse, and even that is less useful with the rise of mobile payments, where you don’t actually need two physical cards.

 If allowing additional spenders is more important to you than points or perks, consider cards like the American Express Cobalt Card or the Marriott Bonvoy American Express Card, which have no annual fee for up to nine authorized users.

 For others, there are a few specific products and situations where adding another card has a distinct benefit.

 BMO eclipse Visa Cards

-To celebrate the launch of their new Visa cards, BMO is offering increased rewards on spending if you add an authorized user to your account.
+As an ongoing benefit, BMO is offering increased rewards on spending if you add an authorized user to your account.
 The bonus applies to purchases made on the primary card or any additional cards.

 Ordinarily, the cards already have high earn rates on many popular categories:

 - The BMO eclipse Visa Infinite Card earns 5 BMO Rewards points per dollar spent on groceries, restaurants, gas, and transit